Documentation of Puma, Nepal

 Acknowledgement and citation

-Users are requested to acknowledge as ‘Data collected and deposited by Narayan Sharma’, when citing any resources (audio and/or video and text etc.) from the deposit.
+Users are requested to acknowledge as ‘Data collected and deposited by Narayan Sharma’, when citing any resources (audio and/or video and text etc.) from the collection.

 To refer to any data from the collection, please cite as follows: